rednafi/rednafi.com/content/go/limit_goroutines_with_buffered_channels.md

 func main() {
     nWorkers := 10      // Total number of goroutines
-    maxConcurrency := 2 // Allowed to run at the same time batchInterval := 3 * time.Second // Delay between each batch of 2 goros
+    maxConcurrency := 2 // Allowed to run at the same time batchInterval := 50 * time.Millisecond // Delay between each batch of 2 goros

     // Create a buffered channel with a capacity of maxConcurrency sem := make(chan struct{}, maxConcurrency)